fbpx

 Strelitzias in containers

 All the species mentioned here are suitable to grow as focal plants in good-sized containers.
-Add a good drainage layer to prevent roots from rotting and good quality potting soil, which can be mixed with compost and slow-release fertiliser prior to planting.
+Add a good drainage layer to prevent roots from rotting.
+Use a good quality potting soil mixed with compost and slow-release fertiliser prior to planting.
 Water potted strelitzias more regularly (without overdoing it!) and feed regularly during the hotter months of the year with a water-soluble fertiliser.

 General growing needs for strelitzias